H5RV/bitcoin-educational-content/tutorials/contribution/contribution-proofreading-guidelines/en.md

 Before starting a new proofreading task, announce it in the [Telegram group](https://t.me/PlanBNetwork_ContentBuilder) or inform your Plan ₿ Network coordinator, who will open a dedicated [issue](https://github.com/orgs/PlanB-Network/projects/3).
 When you receive the issue link, simply **comment that you are starting** with the proofreading task of that content.

-This system allows the coordinator to keep track of the progress inside the repo, and it allows the content to be "claimed" by the proofreader, preventing duplicate efforts by someone else.
+This system helps the coordinator keep track of the progress inside the repo, and it allows the content to be "claimed" by the proofreader, preventing duplicate efforts by someone else.
 On the issue itself, you will find the links that take you directly to the content to check.
 You can directly click on them, or even better, you can go back to your own forked repo and work directly from there.

-First of all, **ALWAYS remember to SYNC you repo, on the "dev" branch**.
+First of all, **ALWAYS remember to SYNC your repo, on the "dev" branch**.
 This way, the content will always be updated before you start any type of task, and you will not create any conflicts between old and new material.
 Make sure to click on "Sync fork" and "Update branch".

 ![REVIEW](assets/en/1.webp)